paspf/wavedrom-rs/README.md

 [Demo][demo] | [Tutorial][book]

+This is a fork of the original [wavedrom-rs](https://github.com/coastalwhite/wavedrom-rs/) with additional support of PNG files.

 The `wavedrom-rs` crate provides an interface to shape beautiful [Digital Timing Diagrams][dtd] into a [SVG][svg] or [PNG][png] file.
 It is almost completely compatible with the [WaveDrom][wavedrom-js] project.
 It can be merged into document build tools,